MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 - AllowMeetingRegistration (enabled or disabled)
 - WhoCanRegister (everyone in the company excluding guests or everyone)

-With the release of webinar 2.0, there will be a new Teams Events policy with the following settings:
+With the release of the new webinar experience, there will be a new Teams Events policy with the following settings:

 - AllowWebinars  (enabled or disabled)
 - EventAccessType (everyone in the company excluding guests or everyone)